 |Mutual funds||3,000+ no-transaction-fee mutual funds|

 Is Vanguard’s Prime Money Market Fund FDIC-Insured?

 Vanguard’s Prime Money Market Fund is not insured or guaranteed by the Federal Deposit Insurance Corporation (FDIC).

-Investors concerned about the lack of insurance may wish to consider a money market savings account offered by a bank, since the FDIC insures those accounts up to $250,000.
+Therefore, investors concerned about the lack of insurance may wish to consider a money market savings account offered by a bank, since the FDIC insures those accounts up to $250,000.

 What Are The Advantages and Disadvantages of Vanguard’s Prime Money Market Fund?

 Here is a breakdown of the pros and cons of Vanguard’s Prime Money Market Fund:

 - No or very low fees when your cash joins or leaves the fund.